mirenchaps/mirenchaps/README.md

 - 👔 I'm currently working with the Windows and Device Automation teams at Cisco, focused on device automation and platform engineering.
 Building tools that sit at the intersection of infrastructure, scripting, and AI.

-- 🖥️ Deep background in Windows Cloud / Server administration, PowerShell at scale, and endpoint management (Intune)
+- 🖥️ Deep background in Windows Cloud / Server administration via IaC, PowerShell at scale, and endpoint management (Intune)

 - 🔧 Building JiraBot (event-driven Jira → Webex notifications via AWS Lambda, DynamoDB, and Gemini) and a Device Validation pipeline - saving 45+ hrs/quarter (PowerShell, Intune, AWS, GPT, Webex)